StructuredTrading/Portfolio-Tracker-API/README.md

   * holdings
   * date
 * **Relationships:**
-  * Many-to-One with Users: Each portfolio belongs to a single user, as indicated by the foreign key userID in the portfolios table.
+  * One-to-One with Users: As depicted in the ERD, each portfolio belongs to a single user.
+This relationship is represented by the foreign key userID in the portfolios table, linking to the primary key userID in the Users table.
-  * One-to-Many with OwnedAssets: Each portfolio can have multiple owned assets, as indicated by the foreign key portfolioID in the ownedAssets table.
+  * One-to-Many with OwnedAssets: The ERD illustrates that each portfolio can have multiple owned assets.
+This relationship is established by the foreign key portfolioID in the ownedAssets table, referencing the primary key portfolioID in the Portfolios table.
-  * One-to-Many with Transactions: Each portfolio can have multiple transactions, as indicated by the foreign key portfolioID in the transactions table.
+  * One-to-Many with Transactions: As shown in the ERD, each portfolio can have multiple transactions.
+This relationship is indicated by the foreign key portfolioID in the transactions table, linking to the primary key portfolioID in the Portfolios table.

 <br>

 #### OwnedAssets Table:
+* **Attributes:**
+  * ID (primary key)
+  * assetID (foreign key)
-* **Attributes:** ID (primary key), portfolioID (foreign key), symbol, name, quantity, price.
+  * portfolioID (foreign key)
+  * symbol
+  * name
+  * quantity
+  * price
 * **Relationships:**
-  * Many-to-One with Portfolios: Each owned asset belongs to a single portfolio, as indicated by the foreign key portfolioID in the ownedAssets table.
+  * Many-to-One with Portfolios: As visualized in the ERD, each owned asset belongs to a single portfolio.
+This relationship is represented by the foreign key portfolioID in the ownedAssets table, referencing the primary key portfolioID in the Portfolios table.
+  * Many-to-One with Assets: As shown in the ERD, each owned asset can only belong to one Asset.
+This relationship is indicated by the foreign key assetID in the ownedAssets table, linking to the primary key assetID in the Assets table.

 <br>

 #### Transactions Table:
 * **Attributes:** transactionsID (primary key), portfolioID (foreign key), assetID (foreign key), transactionType, quantity, price, totalCost, date.
 * **Relationships:**
-  * Many-to-One with Portfolios: Each transaction belongs to a single portfolio, as indicated by the foreign key portfolioID in the transactions table.
+  * Many-to-One with Portfolios: The ERD illustrates that each transaction belongs to a single portfolio.
+This relationship is indicated by the foreign key portfolioID in the transactions table, linking to the primary key portfolioID in the Portfolios table.
-  * Many-to-One with Assets: Each transaction involves a single asset, as indicated by the foreign key assetID in the transactions table.
+  * Many-to-One with Assets: As depicted in the ERD, each transaction involves a single asset.
+This relationship is established by the foreign key assetID in the transactions table, referencing the primary key assetID in the Assets table.

 <br>

 #### Assets Table:
 * **Attributes:** assetID (primary key), marketCapPos, symbol, name, price.
 * **Relationships:**
-  * One-to-Many with Transactions: Each asset can be involved in multiple transactions, as indicated by the foreign key assetID in the transactions table.
+  * One-to-Many with Transactions: Visualized in the ERD, each asset can be involved in multiple transactions.
+This relationship is indicated by the foreign key assetID in the transactions table, linking to the primary key assetID in the Assets table.
-  * One-to-Many with OwnedAssets: Each asset can be owned by multiple portfolios, as indicated by the foreign key assetID in the ownedAssets table.
+  * One-to-Many with OwnedAssets: As shown in the ERD, each asset can be owned by multiple portfolios.
+This relationship is established by the foreign key assetID in the ownedAssets table, referencing the primary key assetID in the Assets table.

 <br>

 #### Discussion:
-* The Users table establishes a one-to-one relationship with the Portfolios table, allowing each user to have a single portfolio.
-Portfolios table has one-to-many relationships with OwnedAssets and Transactions, indicating that each portfolio can contain multiple owned assets and transactions.
-* OwnedAssets table has a many-to-one relationship with the Portfolios table, indicating that each owned asset belongs to a single portfolio.
-* Transactions table has many-to-one relationships with both Portfolios and Assets tables, indicating that each transaction belongs to a single portfolio and involves a single asset.
-* Assets table establishes one-to-many relationships with Transactions and OwnedAssets, indicating that each asset can be involved in multiple transactions and owned by multiple portfolios.

-Overall, these relationships form a coherent database structure that allows for efficient organization and management of financial data within the application.
+The ERD visually represents the connections between tables in the portfolio tracker database schema.
+Each relationship depicted in the ERD corresponds to a foreign key constraint in the database tables, ensuring data integrity and coherence.

+For example, the ERD illustrates the one-to-many relationship between Portfolios and ownedAssets tables, with the foreign key portfolioID in the ownedAssets table referencing the primary key portfolioID in the Portfolios table.
+Similarly, the ERD depicts the many-to-one relationship between Transactions and Portfolios, where the foreign key portfolioID in the Transactions table links to the primary key portfolioID in the Portfolios table.

+Overall, the ERD serves as a blueprint for designing and understanding the database relations implemented in the portfolio tracker API application, facilitating effective data management and query operations.

 <br>
 <br>